bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_SCC.png"
 width="40%" align="right">Twidor shows a visual keymap and lesson text.
 Text entered by the user is shown below, in grey or red for correct or incorrect text, respectively.

-The next letter of the lesson text and the buttons that send that letter are highlighted in green.
+Twidor show highlighted "hints" in green: the next letter of the lesson text and the buttons that send that letter.

 By default, Twidor loads the the
 [Backspice keymap](https://raw.githubusercontent.com/AlexBravo/Twiddler/master/Backspice2%20cheat%20sheet.txt).